-Category 2019 Objectives description Achieved result Achievement rate Strategy (Weight: 10%) Preparation and communication to the market of a new strategic plan in line with the Group's challenges and stakeholder expectations The "Quantum Leap" plan was presented on September 4, 2019, following approval by the Board of Directors on July 24, 2019.
-With this plan, SCOR pursues strong growth of around 4 to 7% per year, and sets equally weighted profitability and solvency targets that are ambitious in the current financial and economic environment: • a high return on equity, above 800 basis points over the 5-year risk-free rates over the cycle; • an optimal solvency ratio of between 185% and 220%.
+Category 2019 Objectives description Achieved result Achievement rate Strategy (Weight: 10%) Preparation and communication to the The "Quantum Leap" plan was presented on September 4, 2019, following approval by the Board of Directors on July 24, 2019.
+100% market of a new strategic plan in line with the Group's challenges and ategic plan in line th the Group's are ambitious in the current financial and economic environment: stakeholder free rates over the cycle; expectations an optimal solvency ratio of between 185% and 220%.
 This plan is also a transformational plan that aims to create the reinsurance company of tomorrow by accelerating, via an investment of EUR 250 million, SCOR's use of new technologies - such as artificial intelligence, robots, blockchain, big data, multi-cloud and satellite imagery - to innovate, expand its product and services offering and increase its efficiency, for the benefit of its clients throughout the world.
-This new plan has been well received by analysts and investors • 4.5% increase in the share price between September 3 and September 24, 2019; • recommendation to buy or hold from nearly 90% of analysts; • positive comments from analysts: "SCOR is well-placed to grow and continues to invest in the future" (Bank of America Merril Lynch), "solid continuation of the previous ViA plan" (Deutsche Bank), "unchanged profitability and solvency targets offering an attractive risk rewards in the current environment" (HSBC), "the plan is very rational laying out a path for closer cooperation with primary insurers combined with realistic financial ambitions "(Goldman Sachs).
+This new plan has been well received by analysts and investors 4.5% increase in the share price between September 3 and September 24, 2019; recommendation to buy or hold from nearly 90% of analysts; positive comments from analysts: "SCOR is well-placed to grow and continues to invest in the future" (Bank of America Merril Lynch), "solid continuation of the previous ViA plan" (Deutsche Bank), "unchanged profitability and solvency targets offering an attractive risk rewards in the current environment" (HSBC), "the plan is very rational laying out a path for closer cooperation with primary insurers combined with realistic financial ambitions "(Goldman Sachs).
 The Board of Directors considers that the preparation and communication to the market of the "Quantum Leap" plan has been a success and that its positive reception demonstrates its alignment with the challenges of the Group and the expectations of stakeholders.
 The Board therefore considers that the objective has been achieved.
-100% Risk Management (Weight: 5%) Preparing the Group for the risks and opportunities related to the new IFRS 9 and IFRS 17 standards The IFRS17 project is currently the most complex project implemented by SCOR.
+Risk Management (Weight: 5%) Preparing the Group for the risks and opportunities related to the new IFRS 9 and IFRS 17 standards The IFRS17 project is currently the most complex project implemented by SCOR.
 Its objective is to enable the Group to comply with this standard in 2022 while using this opportunity to continue to invest heavily in its information systems for even more granular risk management.
-Under the leadership of the President and CEO, nearly 200 people have been mobilized to work actively on this project throughout the world.
+95% Under the leadership of the President and CEO, nearly 200 people have been mobilized to work actively on this project throughout the world.
 The general design phase of the project is almost complete and implementation work has started to meet the regulatory deadline.
 IFRS9 brings fundamental changes to the accounting of financial instruments, replacing IAS39.
 Here too, the Group has committed significant resources to ensure compliance with the standard and to actively take advantage of it.
 This notably involves the establishment of a new application platform and the integration of middle-office teams capable of managing the entire administration.
 These two projects are regularly monitored by the Group's Executive Committee, and in particular by the Chairman and Chief Executive Officer.
 The Board of Directors notes that the two projects are in line with the objective of compliance in 2022, while enabling the digitalization of the Group to continue.
 It considers that the objective has been achieved at 95%.
-95%

-$\underset{\text{Executive compensation and share ownership}}{\mathsf{Executive compensation and share ownership}} 02$
+$\underset{\text{Executive compensation and share ownership}}{\mathsf{Executive compensation}} 0^2$